Cinven to buy patent firm CPA - source

-LONDON Private equity firm Cinven CINV.UL is to buy patent business CPA from Intermediate Capital Group (ICP.L) for 950 million pounds ($1.46 billion), a source familiar with the situation said.
+LONDON Private equity firm Cinven CINV.UL has agreed a deal to buy patent business CPA from Intermediate Capital Group (ICG) (ICP.L) for 950 million pounds, a source familiar with the situation said.

 Cinven had been up against rival private equity house BC Partners BCPRT.UL in the final stage of the auction process, sources had previously said.